 After graduating and receiving his certificate, Sean flew back home and started collecting tools for his shop and got a job at a music store where he continued honing his skills and expanding his knowledge.
 He became one of the regional guitar tech trainers for a few years while also working venues in the greater Seattle area for bands at night as well as playing in a few himself.
 It was exhausting work, but in doing so; he learned a lot about what performing musicians really look for and need from their instruments and equipment.
-Sean eventually found his way to Puyallup and began working for Warmoth Guitar Manufacturing, where he learned a different side of the business, the job really had him sharpening his skills and putting his training to good use.
+After taking a break from those scenes, Sean eventually found his way to Puyallup and began working for Warmoth Guitar Manufacturing, where he learned a different side of the business!
+His job there really had him sharpening his skills and putting his training to good use.
 Eventually due to health reasons and an injury, he decided the factory setting and city life wasn't for him.

 Sean decided to finally open up his own shop here in Lake Stevens full time doing custom builds and all sorts of repairs.
-He spends most of his time working on customer repairs or on Campus busy with his classes.
-He can also be found occasionally helping out or donating instruments to programs or local schools, music festivals, and nonprofit music therapy programs.
+He spends most of his time working on custom designs, customer repairs, or on Campus busy with his classes and ensembles.
+He can also be found occasionally teaching or donating restored instruments to programs or local schools, music festivals, and nonprofit music therapy programs.
 Sean is always practicing his craft and loves to share his experience and knowledge with anyone who is interested!
-Having quite an extensive network for resources and quality information available thanks to also being a member of luthier guilds and groups where he gets to participate in seminars, workshops, and exhibitions; exchanging ideas and knowledge with his peers.
+Having quite an extensive network for resources and quality information available for his customers, thanks to also being a member of multiple luthier guilds and groups where he gets to participate in seminars, workshops, and exhibitions, exchanging ideas and knowledge with his peers.